What’s a contingency period?

 Can I change the contingency period IN escrow?

 The most common way to shorten or extend a contingency period is to create a contingency period addendum and have all parties sign off on it before it expires, in escrow.

 What happens if the contingency period passed but the buyer never removed the contingency?

-Can escrow close without a buyer ever removing their contingencies?
+Can escrow close without a buyer ever removing contingencies?

 Short answer is yes.
 If for any reason the buyer doesn’t remove their contingency, escrow can still close successfully.

-Disclaimer: This article is provided for informational purposes and should not be relied upon as legal advice during a real estate transaction.
-Please speak to your Real Estate agent or attorney for any advice.
+Disclaimer: This article is provided for informational purposes and should not be relied upon as legal or tax advice during or prior to a real estate transaction.
+Please speak to your real estate agent, attorney or tax accountant for any advice.
 If you would like to work with a Skyworks Real Estate agent, please contact us directly.